 Sebastian is gaining a reputation for commissioning new works for choir and organ.
 The Angels of Creation Commissions are a collection of organ works composed for and premiered by Sebastian.
 A recording made on the organ of Keble College, Oxford is out later this year and a recital at Notre Dame Cathedral, Paris is booked for the summer of 2017.

 The BBQ was held on the 4th September in Pamela’s garden under a rather cloudy sky.
 As usual Tony did the cooking while members of the choir brought salads and deserts.
 Despite the rather low attendance it was a very pleasant afternoon.

-This will be Haydn’s Missa Cellensis Hob.
+As shown in the poster above, this will be Haydn’s Missa Cellensis Hob.
 XXII:5 along with Handel’s Zadok the Priest and the concerto grosso in B flat major by William Boyce.
-Rehearsals start on 9th September and the concert will be Sunday 20th November.
+The concert will be Sunday 20th November.

 The entertainment provided by Professor Angela Gallop and former All Saints Singers Music Director, Dr Gulliver Ralston, was spectacular – the evening was attended by some 40 guests who enjoyed the most interesting insight into what a forensic scientist has to deal with, most of it rather unsavoury, and the hilarious songs (mostly by Noel Coward) and poetry, performed by Gulliver – with great conviction!

 The host, Chairman David Russell, ably assisted by Orchestral Manager, Tony Furze, impressed everyone – by turning around the terrible daytime weather at the very last minute – to enable guests to spend a very enjoyable time eating and drinking in the magnificent grounds of his home.

 I believe that the aim of raising much needed funds for the choir should have been achieved, and a big thank you to the organizers is in order.